ELEUTHERIOS THE HIEROMARTYR, BISHOP OF ILLYRICUM, AND HIS MOTHER ANTHIA

-Saint Tryphon of Pechenga and Kola, in the world Metrophanes, was born in the Novgorod governia into a priestly family.
+Saint Tryphon of Pechenga and Kola (Mētrophánēs in the world), was born in the Novgorod governia into a priestly family.
 The pious parents raised their son in the fear of God.
-From his early years Tryphon had resolved to devote his life to apostolic deeds and to go to the pagan Laplanders and proclaim the Gospel of Christ.
-He knew of them only through the accounts of fish vendors.
+From his early years Tryphon had resolved to devote his life to apostolic deeds and to go to the pagan Laplanders to proclaim the Gospel of Christ.
+He had heard of them only through the accounts of fish vendors.

 Once, while praying in the forest he had heard a voice, “Tryphon, this is not your place.
-An empty and thirsty land awaits you.”
-Forsaking his parental home, the saint went out onto the Kola Peninsula and halted at the banks of the Pechenga River, where the Lapps lived.
-There he began to carry on trade with them.
-The saint first acquainted himself with the pagan beliefs of these people and studied their language, and then began to preach the Christian Faith to them.
-The Lapps greeted the words of the saint with great mistrust.
-The holy preacher suffered much hardship, enduring hostility and even beatings.
+An inhospitable and thirsting land awaits you.”
+Forsaking his parental home, the Saint went out to the Kola Peninsula and halted on the banks of the Pechenga River, where the Lapps lived.
+There he began to trade with them.
+First the Saint acquainted himself with the pagan beliefs of those people and studied their language, and then he began to preach the Christian Faith to them.
+The Lapps listened to his words with great mistrust.
+He suffered many hardships, enduring hostility and even beatings.
 But gradually, through his wise and kindly words and meekness, many were converted to Christ.

-Tsar Ivan the Terrible helped him and richly endowed the monastery.
-The Enlightener of the Lapps died in old age in 1583, having lived at the Pechenga almost 60 years.
+Tsar Ivan the Terrible helped him and richly endowed the Monastery.
+The Enlightener of the Lapps went to the Lord in 1583 at the age of 98, after living in Lapland for almost 70 years.
 Local veneration of Saint Tryphon began soon after his death.

 In 1589, the Swedes destroyed the Pechenga monastery.
-Later, by order of Tsar Theodore, the monastery was transferred to the Kola Peninsula.
-On the site of the restored monastery a church was built and named for Saint Tryphon.
-Over the saint’s grave a church was constructed in honor of the Meeting of the Lord.
-Saint Tryphon has often come to the aid of perishing seamen, who call upon his name with faith.
+Later, by order of Tsar Theodore, the Monastery was transferred to the Kola Peninsula.
+On the site of the restored Monastery a church was built and named for Saint Tryphon.

 Martyr Jonah, disciple of Tryphon of Pechenga